speckleworks/speckleworks-website/content/log/speckle-guide.md

 +++
-description = "Bringing data from Rhino, Grasshopper, or Dynamo live into Augmented Reality via Unity & Hololens." date = "2018-09-22T13:08:41+01:00" title = "Data streaming between Grasshopper and Dynamo" showtoc = "true"
+description = "So you want to stream data between Grasshopper and Dynamo?
+This guide will get you started!" date = "2018-09-22T13:08:41+01:00" title = "Data streaming between Grasshopper and Dynamo" showtoc = "true"